Reduce your employee churn rate with these intranet tips

 Product or service quality deteriorates

 The adage “practice makes perfect” rings true.
 Employees must become familiar with new processes and workflows before they can reach optimal performance.
 If an enterprise is taxed with filling a host of vacancies simultaneously, there is a risk that the quality of their service or product will falter.

 Revenue takes a hit

 According to the Society of Human Resources Management, the average cost per new hire is $4,129 and it will be 8 months until this staffer reaches full productivity based on findings from Harvard Business Review.
 In addition to costs surrounding training and onboarding, the recruiting process itself can be expensive and takes over a month on average.

 CX standards slump

 73% of all respondents rank customer experience as one of the top factors surrounding purchasing decisions, based on PWC research.
 Despite this, less than half of those surveyed are satisfied with the service they receive.
 Retaining employees who are familiar with internal processes can go a long way towards improving consumer satisfaction.

 6 intranet features to prioritize in the new year

 Poor retention rates don’t have to be part of your enterprise’s 2020 story.
 The right digital tools can drive employee loyalty and reduce churn risks.
-Some intranet features that play a critical role here are as follows:
+Some intranet software features that play a critical role here are as follows:

 #1.
 Update L&D sites to designate internal growth pathways